ArnabUshna24/Movie-Review-Analysis/README.md

 ## Overview
-This project aimed to analyze the users' sentiments on movie reviews and classify them into two (2) classes - positive and negative.
+This project aims to analyze the users' sentiments on movie reviews and classify them into two (2) classes - `positive` and `negative`.
 It serves following aspects:

 * Retrieving and accessing the target `.csv` file;
 * Cleaning the data and preprocessing them;